Analyzing Fairness of Computer Vision and Natural Language Processing Models: Review of Related Work

 Bias analysis in structured datasets has received significant attention due to the prevalence of tabular data in decision-making systems.
-Such datasets often carry latent biases reflecting historical inequities or systemic discrimination.
-For instance, the COMPAS dataset, used in criminal justice, exhibits racial disparities in predictive outcomes [22].
-Research has also highlighted how feature selection and preprocessing can either mitigate or exacerbate biases.
+These datasets often carry latent biases reflecting historical inequities or systemic discrimination.
+For example, the COMPAS dataset, used in criminal justice, exhibits racial disparities in predictive outcomes [27].
+Research has also examined how feature selection and preprocessing can either mitigate or exacerbate biases.
 Ref.
-[23] discusses the impact of feature correlation with sensitive attributes on fairness and proposes methods to disentangle these relationships.
+[28] explores the impact of feature correlation with sensitive attributes on fairness and proposes methods to disentangle these relationships.

-Recent advances emphasize interpretability as a critical component of bias analysis.
+Recent advances have emphasized interpretability as a critical component of bias analysis.
 Ref.
-[24] introduced LIME (Local Interpretable Model-agnostic Explanations), enabling stakeholders to understand and detect biased patterns in model predictions.
+[29] introduced LIME (Local Interpretable Model-agnostic Explanations), which helps stakeholders understand and detect biased patterns in model predictions.
 Similarly, Ref.
-[25] developed SHAP (SHapley Additive exPlanations), providing consistent and accurate feature importance values.
+[30] developed SHAP (SHapley Additive exPlanations), providing consistent and accurate feature importance values.
 These interpretability tools have been instrumental in identifying biases in structured datasets by allowing detailed analysis of how features contribute to unfair outcomes.

-Intersectionality has also emerged as a key consideration in bias studies.
+Multiple demographic factors have also emerged as a key consideration in bias studies.
 Ref.
-[26] highlights the necessity of evaluating models across multiple demographic dimensions, revealing compounded disparities for intersectional groups, such as Black women in facial recognition systems.
+[31] emphasizes the necessity of evaluating models across various demographic dimensions, revealing compounded disparities for groups such as Black women in facial recognition systems.
 For structured datasets, Ref.
-[27] proposes fairness-enhancing strategies that account for multiple subgroups simultaneously, avoiding the limitations of single-axis fairness analyses.
+[32] proposes fairness-enhancing strategies that account for multiple subgroups simultaneously, overcoming the limitations of single-axis fairness analyses.

-The literature on bias in machine learning encompasses a broad spectrum of topics, from foundational concepts and detection methods to mitigation strategies and interpretability tools.
-Despite significant progress, challenges remain in applying these techniques to structured datasets, particularly in balancing fairness with competing goals like accuracy and interpretability.
-This review emphasizes the need for continued research into holistic, context-sensitive approaches for understanding and addressing bias in ML models.
+The literature on bias in ML covers a wide range of topics, including foundational concepts, detection methods, mitigation strategies, and transparency tools.
+Despite significant progress, challenges remain in applying these techniques to structured datasets, particularly in balancing fairness with competing objectives like accuracy and transparency.
+This review underscores the ongoing need for research into comprehensive, context-aware methods for understanding and mitigating bias in ML models.